davidedema/prolog_planner/README.md

 <p align='center'>
     <h1 align="center">Prolog planner for UR5 pick and place</h1>
     <p align="center">
-    Project for my bachelor degree at the University of Trento A.Y.2022/2023
+    Project for my bachelor thesis at the University of Trento A.Y.2022/2023
     </p>
     <p align='center'>
     Developed by:<br>